IHE/ITI.PCF/input/pagecontent/volume-1.md

 **Post-conditions**:

-- The alternative protects access
+- The alternative protects access (see below)

 ##### XX.4.2.4.1 Permit Clinical Treatment

 Permit for clinicians that have authorization for Treatment use, but does not authorize other access.
-This presumes that basic user access control can differentiate legitimate clinical users.
+This presumes that basic user access control can differentiate legitimate clinical users and legitimate clinical purpose.

 **Pre-conditions**: